Programming in Scala for Big Data Systems

 CRN 16769

-Scala is a strongly typed, versatile programming language that has emerged as one of the de-facto languages in big data systems.
-Scala supports multiple programming paradigms, including familiar object-oriented programming (OOP) and functional programming (FP) techniques.
-This hands-on course covers types and data structures, build tools, functional programming concepts with higher-order functions, pattern matching, concurrency, and parallel processing.
-Popular libraries in the Scala ecosystem are introduced and applied.
-Students learn unit testing libraries and reinforce techniques taught in lectures by completing weekly programming assignments.
-Students apply their knowledge to develop batch and stream processing applications in Apache Spark and Apache Beam in the latter part of the course.
+Scala is a strongly typed, versatile programming language that has emerged as a de facto language for big data systems.
+Scala supports multiple programming paradigms, including object-oriented programming (OOP) and functional programming (FP) techniques.
+This hands-on course covers types and data structures, build and testing tools, functional programming concepts with higher-order functions, pattern matching, concurrency, and parallel processing.
+Popular libraries in the Scala ecosystem are introduced.
+Students reinforce techniques taught in lectures by completing weekly programming assignments.
+Throughout the course, students leverage modern artificial intelligence (AI) tools and techniques to enhance software development and data engineering workflows.
+Students examine how AI can accelerate development while maintaining strong engineering rigor, reproducibility, and code quality.
+Students apply their knowledge to develop batch and stream processing applications in Apache Spark, Apache Beam, and Kafka Streams through group and capstone projects.

 Credits: 4